Attorneys general from Democratic-led states urge judge to keep abortion pill legal - NewsBreak

 “Given the widespread use of mifepristone, if plaintiffs’ allegations regarding the magnitude of risk associated with medication abortion were accurate, those harmful effects would be impossible to hide at the population level,” the attorneys general wrote.
 “But amici have seen no such effects — and in fact, the opposite is true.”

-The post Attorneys general from Democratic-led states urge judge to keep abortion pill legal appeared first on Pennsylvania Capital-Star .
+The post Attorneys general from Democratic-led states urge judge to keep abortion pill legal appeared first on Arkansas Advocate .

 Comments / 0